ESOPHAGEAL CANCER & SSD

 If there are costs in your case, like getting medical records, then you pay for those costs.
 But the costs are usually less than $100.
 Typically, if a doctor charges for copies of your medical records, then that is your cost.

 We will use our skills to help you through the Social Security appeal process.
-It is our goal to make filing for SSD and SSI benefits easier for you.
+It is our goal to make filing for SSDI and SSI benefits easier for you.
 We offer a free review of your case for esophageal cancer.
 There is no pressure to become a client if you call.
 Even if we don’t accept your case, we will still try to help you.

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE